puppetlabs/puppet-docs/source/pe/2.0/install_basic.markdown

 #### Inventory Certname and DNS Names (Optional)

 If you are splitting the master and the console roles, the console will maintain an inventory service to collect facts from the puppet master.
 Like the master, the inventory service needs a unique certname and a list of valid DNS names.

-**Note:** you will need to [exchange certificates between the console and the puppet master after installation][consoleconfig] if you are splitting the roles.

 #### Database